rskottap/airoot/src/airoot/audio/RVC/README.md

 source ~/env/rvc/bin/activate
 python3 --version

-# Get pip for python3.10, if venv throws an error that it's not there
+# If venv throws an error that pip is not there, get pip for python3.10
 curl -sS https://bootstrap.pypa.io/get-pip.py | python3.10
 ```

-- If a particular python package gives errors during pip install, try removing the hard version dependency (package==x.y.z, numpy, pedalboard, scipy) and re-install.

 - `fairseq` doesn't work with python 3.11 but works on 3.10.